Culture Object

 Handmade Industrials Collective Design fair 2018

-This exhibition is a gateway; it represents both a culmination and transition.
-In this new body of work Jeffrey deepens his meditation on the push-and-pull of opposing forces while broadening the aesthetic lexicon with which he works.
+This exhibition is a gateway; it represents a destination achieved and a transition engaged.
+In this new body of work Jeffrey deepens his meditation on metaphysical symbolism while broadening his frame of reference by adding a new dimension.

-In his iconic black-bodied vessels, Jeffrey’s signature style of totemic hemispherical compositions have now reached an apotheosis of well-proportioned elegance and sophisticated extravagance.
-The examples in this exhibition are the crowning culmination of years of development.
-Simultaneously, he has broken into new territory with vessels cloaked in solid color; golden yellow, indigo blue or gossamer white.
-Each of these new colors are represented by a garniture of three works in dialogue with each other.
+Hitherto, Jeffrey’s iconic totemic compositions of hemispherical components have been executed almost exclusively in matte black, with his signature burnished and patinated surfaces.
+Having reached an apotheosis of well-proportioned elegance and compositional sophistication, he has now entered in earnest the fresh territory of color.
+He has cloacked three garnitures of three vessels each in solid colors; golden yellow, indigo blue and gossamer white.
 His final innovation is an expansion of the lexicon of forms with which he builds; arcs, cylinders, truncated cones, and protruding rods all make their appearance for the first time.

 - Damon Crain